kwojtas172/button-devutnia/README.md

 ## Used technologies / skills

-JavaScript (framework: React.js), HTML (version 5 - latest tags) and CSS (Sass preprocessor) were used to create the front-end part.
+JavaScript (framework: React.js), HTML (version 5 - latest tags) and CSS (preprocessor: Sass) were used to create the front-end part.

 Node.js (framework: Express.js) was used to create the back-end part.